What are the Students’ Union elections?

 What are Candidate Briefings?

 Candidate Briefings are events all candidates must attend.
-At these events the Returning Officers will run through the election process and provide campaigning and other tips to candidates.
+These are fun events where you will be able to meet the elections team, hear about the elections process, receive campaigns training and receive other hints and tips.
 We will also run through the rules and regulations which govern the election, which must be respected by candidates and their supporters.
-There will also be a chance to meet the other candidates and to ask any questions.
+They will also be a chance to meet the other candidates and to ask any questions.

 What does campaigning involve?

 In short, campaigning is what you do to convince students that they should vote for you.
 Think about what might convince you to support someone running for election and what would put you off?
-By far the best way to convince someone to vote for you is through ‘word of mouth’ which means engaging someone in conversation, explaining what you believe in, what you will do if elected and listen to what students have to say.
-You might also want to use social media, posters, flyers and t-shirts as part of your campaign.
-Please note that campaigning is only permitted after the final candidate briefing has concluded (Wed 22nd Feb) .
-This includes using posters, flyers and any other similar material including any online/ social networking campaigning.
-‘Word of mouth campaigning (i.e. talking about the election and telling people you are standing) is fine at any time.
+By far the best way to convince someone to vote for you is through ‘word of mouth’ which means engaging someone in conversation, explaining what you believe in, what you will do if elected and listen to what student have to say.
+You might also want to social media, posters, fliers and t-shirts as part of your campaign.

-Candidate Question Time (sometimes known as ‘Hustings) are opportunities for candidates for full-time positions to make a speech, take questions from students and debate issues with other candidates.
-Candidate Question times will take place at Holloway, Moorgate and Aldgate.
-See the timeline for details.
-The candidate Question-Times will be filmed and the footages made available to all students via Youtube.
+Candidate Question-time (sometimes known as ‘hustings) are opportunities for candidates for full-time positions to make a speech and take questions from students and debate issues with other candidates.
+Candidate Question-time takes place at Holloway.
+See timeline for details of when and where.
+The candidate question time will be filmed and the footages made available to all students via youtube.

 What are DBS Checks?